Key Takeaways:

 When buying a primary residence or an investment property in the USA, decide where you want to live or invest.
 If you are in the US on a work or student visa, look for a place near your work or school.

-In case you are a foreign investor, research the growth potential and rental market to finalize a location according to your investment goals.
+In case you are a foreign investor, research the growth potential, rental market, and appreciation trends in different markets.

 Planning your financing early can help you budget better and avoid delays when buying property.